 Finally, the jury is still out as to whether AVs will encourage or discourage sprawl.
 As much as the last decade has seen a huge influx of people settling inside city cores, the fact that AVs can make commutes easier, productive, and more enjoyable could lead to people being more willing to live outside city limits.

-The end of the driver’s licence.
-As AVs grow into the dominant form of transport by the mid 2040s, it’s likely that young people will stop training and applying for driver's licenses altogether.
+The end of the driver’s license.
+As AVs grow into the dominant form of transport by the mid-2040s, it’s likely that young people will stop training and applying for driver's licenses altogether.
 They just won’t need them.
-Moreover, studies have shown that as cars get smarter (e.g. cars equipped with self parking or lane control tech), humans become worse drivers since they need to think less when driving—this skill regression will only accelerate the case for AVs.
+Moreover, studies have shown that as cars get smarter (e.g. cars equipped with self-parking or lane control tech), humans become worse drivers since they need to think less when driving—this skill regression will only accelerate the case for AVs.